SMI Supplier Diversity Playbook

 Executive Summary

-This Chapter focuses on strategies to work across departments to promote and integrate supplier diversity into organizational priorities and decision-making.
+This chapter focuses on strategies to work across departments to promote and integrate supplier diversity into organizational priorities and decision-making.

 Program Alignment for Success